 15. Wall Art Installation

 Consider creating a wall art installation to cover up your furnace or water heater.
 Choose a series of paintings or prints that can form a large composition.
 In my hallway, I used a collection of botanical prints to beautifully disguise the utility area.
+You can also explore these masculine wall art ideas to find the perfect aesthetic for your space.

 16. Decorative Screen

 A pretty decorative screen can instantly hide unsightly appliances.
 Look for screens with interesting textures or patterns to add depth to your space.
 I have a rattan screen in my living room that adds a touch of bohemian flair.
+You can find more stylish living room decor ideas to complete your home design.

 17. Chalkboard Cover

 Turn your utility cover into a fun chalkboard that can be used for notes and doodles.
 It’s a creative way to hide your water heater while adding functionality.
 In my kitchen, it serves as a message board for family reminders.
+You can find more inspiration in our creative family vision board ideas.

 18. Shiplap Wall

 A shiplap wall can hide your utilities while adding a touch of farmhouse charm.
 This classic design element creates a seamless look that complements many decors.
 I used shiplap in my mudroom, and it beautifully conceals the furnace.
+Explore these stunning shiplap wall ideas to find the perfect style for your home.